AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/overview.md

 ---
 # Suggested use cases in Real-Time CDP

 Learn about suggested cross-service uses cases to make the most of your Real-Time CDP implementation.
-This page captures some use-cases made possible by using various services.
+This page captures some use-cases made possible by using various Adobe Experience Platform services.

 ## Partner data support

-With third-party cookies slowly making an exit from the stage, partner data support can fill the void left by third-party cookie deprecation.
+With third-party cookies set to disappear within the next few years, partner data support can fill the void left by third-party cookie deprecation.

-Adobe Real-Time CDP provides extensive support for partner identifier, allowing you to create audiences of prospects, enrich known audiences with attributes from partners, and much more.
+Adobe Real-Time CDP provides extensive support for partner identifiers, allowing you to create audiences of prospects, enrich known audiences with attributes from partners, and much more.

-The supported use cases can be divided into customer acquisition and profile enrichment.
+The supported use cases can be divided into customer acquisition and profile enrichment cases.
 Visit the documentation links below for extensive implementation information.

 ### Customer acquisition